seii/fedora-green-screen/README.md

-# Setting up a "green screen" for live video in Fedora
+# Setting up a "GREEN SCREEN" for live video in Fedora
-Have you ever seen a "green screen" and wondered if you could use that effect yourself?
-I had that thought for a long time, and always thought it was complicated, or required special colors or backgrounds.
+Have you ever seen a "GREEN SCREEN" and wondered if you could use that effect yourself?
+I had that thought for a long time, and always thought it was complicated, or required special colours or backgrounds.
 In truth, it's actually so simple, I'm now using the idea with my laptop webcam.
 This guide will be written for Linux, and the Fedora distribution in particular, but much of the approach should work across Linux distributions with minor command adaptations.

 ### Pre-requisites
 - Fedora 30 or higher (lower versions might work, but I didn't test any)